matthiasb85/IDA-LET-Machine/README.md

 | 19      | P00.11         | P02.6          |
 | 20      | P00.12         | P33.1          |

-Connecting the physical IOs to a logic analyzer/sniffer oder oscilloskop should result in something like this:
+Connecting the physical IOs to a logic analyzer/sniffer oder oscilloscope should result in something like this:
 ![LET Schedule](https://matthiasb85.github.io/IDA-LET-Machine/LET_schedule.png "LET Schedule")